HappySeaFox/sail/EXAMPLES.md

 );

 // Starts reading the specified file.
-// The subsequent calls to read_next_frame() will output pixels in a plugin-specific
+// The subsequent calls to read_next_frame() will output pixels in RGB pixel format for image formats
-// preferred pixel format.
+// without transparency support and RGBA otherwise.
 //
 SAIL_TRY(reader.start_reading(path));